Electoral district of Rockingham: Members for Rockingham

-Rockingham has had only two members.
+Rockingham has had only three members.
 The first, Mike Barnett, served as Speaker of the Legislative Assembly for most of the Burke and Dowding governments.
 He retired in 1996 and handed the seat to Mark McGowan, a minister in the Gallop and Carpenter governments, and later a prominent member of the opposition to the Barnett government.

 McGowan was elected leader of WA Labor, and hence Leader of the Opposition, in 2012.
 As a measure of Labor's strength in the seat, McGowan picked up a modest swing in his favour in 2013 even as Labor was heavily defeated statewide.

 Four years later, McGowan led Labor to the largest majority government in the state's history.
 Along the way, his own margin in Rockingham swelled from an already comfortably safe 13.2 percent to 23.4 percent.
 In 2021, he led Labor to the most comprehensive election victory at any level in Australia since Federation, with 53 out of 59 seats.
 His own margin in Rockingham ballooned to 37.7 percent, the safest seat in the state.
+On 29 May 2023 McGowan announced his resignation, citing "exhaustion" from the position.
+Magenta Marshall retained the seat for Labor at the ensuing by-election.